theboyGolden/-rn-assignment2-ID-11020486/README.md

 ## Description

 + This project involves creating a new React Native blank template using the Expo CLI.
-The main objective is to customize the App.js file to change the background color of the app, edit the text component by replace the default text with a sentence containing your name, increase the font size to 24 and the the weight of your name to bold.
+The main objective is to customize the App.js file to change the background color of the app, edit the text component by replacing the default text with a sentence containing my name, increase the font size to 24 and then change the fontWeight of my name to bold.

 ## Screenshot of myApp when run on an Iphone X using Expo go App